Dre Campbell Farm

 Wireworms are the larvae of click beetles.
 They are slender, hard-bodied, and range in color from white to dark brown.
 They get their name from their wire-like shape [1].

 Wireworms are destructive pests of crops and grasses.
-They feed on the roots of plants, which can damage or kill the plant.
-They are mainly fond of potatoes, but can also damage corn, wheat, and other crops.
+They feed on the roots of plants, damaging or killing them.
+They are mainly fond of potatoes but can also damage corn, wheat, and other crops.

 How to Get Rid of Wireworms Naturally

-There are many natural ways to rid your garden of wireworm pests, and each gardener will find the method that works best for them.
+There are many natural ways to rid your garden of wireworm pests.

-Wireworm larvae are difficult to control because they’re attracted to moist soil [2], so it’s important to keep your garden area dry.
+Wireworm larvae are difficult to control because they’re attracted to moist soil [2], so keeping your garden area dry is essential.

-You can also try using beneficial nematodes, which are microscopic worms that kill wireworms and other pests in your soil.
-Finally, you can try using baited traps to lure wireworms away from your plants.
+You can also try using beneficial nematodes, microscopic worms that kill wireworms, and other pests in your soil.
+Finally, baited traps can lure wireworms away from your plants.

-Try out these and the other natural remedies and methods listed in this article and see which ones work best for you.
+Try out these and the other natural remedies and methods in this article to see which ones work best for you.

 1. Crop Rotation

-Crop rotation is one of the best ways to prevent wireworms from damaging your plants.
+Crop rotation is one of the best ways to prevent wireworms from damaging plants.

-By growing a variety of different crops in different areas of your garden each year, you can break the wireworm life cycle and prevent them from becoming a problem.
+Rotating your garden crops each year can help break the wireworm life cycle and prevent these pests from becoming an issue.

 2. Diatomaceous Earth

-You can also try using diatomaceous earth, which is a type of sedimentary rock that is very sharp and can kill certain insects and pests.
+You can also try using diatomaceous earth, a sedimentary rock with sharp edges that can kill certain insects and pests.

-Just sprinkle it across the soil and will kill any worms that come across it.
+You can sprinkle it over the soil to kill any worms that come across it.
 This is our recommended brand.
-We also recommended using this remedy to get rid of wireworms in your house.
+We also recommend using this remedy to get rid of wireworms in your house.

 3. Birds

-One way to do this is to put out bird feeders and bird baths in your garden.
-The birds will come and help themselves to the food and water, and in the process, they’ll also eat the wireworms.
+One way to do this is to put bird feeders and baths in your garden.
+The birds will come and eat the food and drink the water, and in the process, they’ll also eat the wireworms.

 Another option is to build a birdhouse.
 The birdhouse will draw birds to your garden, and the birds will help control these and other pests.